 Partner Agents will negotiate on your behalf to save you money.

 How can I avoid paying closing costs?

 If you are purchasing a home during a buyer’s market, you can negotiate that the seller pays for some of the closing costs.
 This negotiation needs to be completed well before closing.

 You can also try to negotiate some of the costs with your lender.
 Go through the itemized list of charges to see if there are any mistakes.
 Question charges called "processing fees" and "underwriting fees."

 You can also reduce your amount of closing costs by shopping around for some of the services.
 Get several quotes from title companies, surveyors, and pest inspectors.

 You can also reduce the amount that you have to pay during the closing process by working with a Clever Partner Agent.
 These professionals will help you negotiate with the homeowner to receive the lowest price for your new home.
 They will also help you find the lowest-priced title companies, inspectors, and lenders in your area.

-By working with a Clever Partner Agent, you may also qualify for a home buyers rebate of $1,000, which you can use toward some of your closing expenses.
+By working with a Clever Partner Agent, you may also qualify for Clever Cash Back, which you can use toward some of your closing expenses.

 Get connected with a Clever Partner Agent in your area today.